 It’s Worth the Effort

-I may still lean toward dark meat, but when chicken breast is cooked and reheated right, it’s a solid, satisfying option that can fit into all kinds of meals — from salads to rice bowls to quick wraps.
+I may still lean toward dark meat, but when chicken breast is cooked and reheated right, it’s a solid, satisfying option that can fit into all kinds of meals.

 Got your own method or favorite seasoning blend for chicken breast?
 I’d love to hear it!